Listen to The Mandalorian Approach to Explaining What it is Like to Live with Fibromyalgia and Psoriatic Arthritis here or scroll to read.

 Why is having a short, simple, yet to-the-point explanation so hard for those of us living with a chronic illness?
 I personally believe it is because we so badly want others to understand the pain we experience.
 I am not saying that there is anything wrong with that, but that it doesn’t have to take place every time someone asks.

 The Mandalorian shares what the person he is speaking to needs to know.
 Those that he appears to care about or senses he can trust get a more detailed explanation.
 While others who have no vested interest in his life get a simple response that requires no further explanation.

 The Mandalorian Message

-Whenever the Mandalorian responded with “It is the way” and nothing more, I thought about how fitting it was in regards to my chronic life.
-For me “It is the way” says, “This is what must be done to function with my chronic illnesses”.
-It is not necessarily a choice, but a necessity to prevent further pain or injury.
+Whenever the Mandalorian responded with “It is the way” and nothing more, I thought about how fitting it was in regard to my chronic life.
+For me, “It is the way” says, “This is what must be done to function with my chronic illnesses”.
+It is not necessarily a choice but a necessity to prevent further pain or injury.